lhindman/cs253-f20-final-project/README.md

 <img src="images/cat-proc-1-stat.jpg" alt="cat /proc/1/stat" width="900">

-### Man page: proc
+### Working with stat files
-The /proc man page has detailed information about the /proc file system which you can read about.
-For this project we will only be loading 6 data points about every process on a system.

-The man page on the /proc file system is huge so we have copied the section relevant to this lab here:
+The man page for proc (**man 5 proc**) contains detailed information about the /proc file system.
+For this project we will only be loading 6 data points from the stat file every process on a system.
+The man page on the /proc file system is huge so we have copied the section relevant to this project here:
 ```
  /proc/[pid]/stat
               Status information about the process.
 This is used by ps(1).